Nishkarshjain15/coursera-data-science-getting-and-cleaning-data/CodeBook.md

 Codebook -  Samsung Galaxy S smartphone Tidy Data Subset
 ===============================================

-"Subject"   1-30
+"Subject"...1-30
-    Subject
+..*Subject
-        Test person from which a specific set of measurements were made
+...Test person from which a specific set of measurements were made

 "Activity"